TWA Flight Center: Exterior

 The TWA Flight Center's headhouse is a two-story structure.
-The main portion of the headhouse's facade is made of large green-tinted glass walls, measuring 1/4 in thick and spanning 3500 ft2.
-The facade uses 236 pieces of glass, which were cut on-site during construction.
+The main portion of the headhouse's facade is made of green-tinted glass walls measuring 1/4 in thick and spanning 3500 ft2.
+The facade consists of 236 pieces of glass, which were cut on site during construction.
 These walls allowed passengers inside to visualize planes landing, taxiing, unloading, loading, and taking off.
 They were coated with a dark purple mylar film at some point before 2005.
+A canopy extends outward from the headhouse, covering part of the sidewalk.

-Single-story annexes extend outward from the main terminal to the north and south and contain several door openings within the concave walls.
+Single-story annexes extend outward from the headhouse to the north and south and contain several door openings within the concave walls.
 Inside these annexes are maintenance areas.
-The TWA Flight Center also had its own control tower, where TWA staff could see planes on the apron.
+The TWA Flight Center also had its own control tower, from which TWA staff could see planes on the apron.
+The tower had control systems and monitors that allowed staff to display flight information in the headhouse.
+Although the original design included a heliport, it never saw regular use outside the 1964 New York World's Fair.